mkffl/mkffl.github.io/_posts/2021-10-28-Decisions-Part-2.markdown

 res2: Vector[Double] = Vector(0.0, 0.0, 0.0, 0.0, 0.007871325628334973, 0.0, 0.0, 0.012501517174414365, 0.07484429961857492, 0.19986233803966608, 0.6509123275478419, 1.912732127685398, 5.629137095074125, 20.780299658804417, 55.4692317028767, 82.21206052514438, 360.01869158876053, Infinity, Infinity, Infinity, Infinity, Infinity, NaN, Infinity, NaN)
 ```

-With likelihood ratios available, the connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
-The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangent to the ROC curve - if not, we could shift the isocost and get a lower risk.
-That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$, i.e. $\text{LLR}=-\theta$, which is equation 1.1.

-So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optimal cut-off.

-The graphs below show the relationships between CCD, LLR and ROC plots.
-The isocost corresponds to the fraud application of Part 1, `AppParameters(p_w1=0.5,Cmiss=25,Cfa=5)`, which penalizes false negatives 5 times more than false positives.

-{% include demo15-bayesdecisions2.html %}
+That gives the left-hand side of equation 1.1, and so the ROC solution is equivalent to the Bayes decision procedure.

+#### Benefits of a ROC-based analysis

 The ROC curve emphasizes the tradeoff between missing and false alarm errors in determining the optimal decision.
 As long as the curve is not flat, we get a lower miss rate $\text{Pmiss}$ if we accept a higher false alarm rate $\text{Pfa}$.
 How much $\text{Pfa}$ we tolerate is determined by the application type, captured by the derivative of the isocost line.
 Given flat priors and high Cmiss, our application requires low $\text{Pmiss}$ and thus tolerates high Pfa.
 Visually, that corresponds to operating points in the right upper-hand corner.

-The graph also shows the connections between LLR and ROC.
+[TODO: rephrase] The graph also shows the connections between LLR and ROC.
 The fraud application penalizes false negatives heavily, which corresponds to a low $\delta$ in the definition above and therefore to a flattish ROC isocost, which maps to the low threshold in the LLR graph.

 A steep isocost would map to a high LLR threshold.
 If the ratio of priors and costs balance each other and $-\theta$ is close to 0, then the isocost slope is parallel to the $tpr=fpr$ line.
 An example of such application would be to minimise the error rate (Cmiss = Cfa = 1) when prior probabilities are assumed to be equal.
+### Text bank

+The ROC curve slides through every possible cut-off point in descending order and plots the corresponding $(1-\text{Pmiss}, \text{Pfa})$ values at that cut-off.
+As a reminder, $\text{Pmiss}$ is the proportion of targets below the cut-off point, which is also the rate of false negatives, thus, $1-\text{Pmiss}$ is called true positive rate (tpr). $\text{Pfa}$ is the proportion of non-targets labelled as false positives, also called false positive rate (fpr).

+$\text{Pmiss}$ and $\text{Pfa}$ are the two inputs into $E(\text{r})$ that vary with thresholds.
+We would need to add the other four non-varying inputs to get expected risks, which would add another perspective on top of what the CCD and LLR plots already provide.

+As it turns out, the four application parameters, $\{p(\omega_1), p(\omega_0), \text{Cmiss}, \text{Cfa}\}$, can be visualised with an isocost curve.
+Combining (tpr,fpr) with isocosts provides a risk assessment given one or more recognizers, which is why ROC graphs are an indispensable part of the analyst's toolbox.

+Isocosts are often used to find the best pair of values that correspond to a metric we wish to optimise, for example in economics with combinations of inputs that yield the same output.
+Here, we will look for combinations of (tpr,fpr) that yield the same risk.

+Isocosts are expressed as a linear function between tpr and fpr:

+$\delta$ and $\text{a}$ are determined by the application parameters and the risk objective, while (tpr,fpr) is achieved by the recognizer and is also called an operating point.

+Given some application parameters, an isocost curve with lower fpr or higher tpr corresponds to a lower risk, hence the optimal isocost is the closest to the "north-west corner" (fpr=0,tpr=1) in the ROC space.

+That allows the analyst to visually identify the Bayes decision cut-off point as the (tpr,fpr) pair that is closest to (0,1).
+It also allows them to compare[^f1] two recognizers, with the best performer's isocost being above the underperformer - see example in the next section.

+Before looking at an example, let's connect the ROC to the Bayes optimal criterion [TODO: link to previous section].
+ROC and likelihood ratio are connected because $(1-\text{Pmiss})$ and $\text{Pfa}$ are linear functions of the cumulative density function (cdf) of $\omega_1$ and $\omega_0$, respectively, so the derivative of the ratio is the ratio of their pdf's, i.e. the likelihood ratio.

+Sliding through every operating point on the ROC curve is the same as going through every possible likelihood ratio (LR), which is the left-hand side in the Bayes equation 1.1 [todo: link].
+The right-hand side is a function of application parameters, and so the Bayes optimal solution can be identified on the ROC plot.

+With likelihood ratios available, the connection to the Bayes decision threshold becomes apparent by going back to the isocost equation.
+The derivative of the "north west-most" line is $e^{-\theta}$ and is also a tangent to the ROC curve - if not, we could shift the isocost and get a lower risk.
+That means that the optimal thresholds are at $\text{LR}=e^{-\theta}$, i.e. $\text{LLR}=-\theta$, which is equation 1.1.

+So far, we have made no assumptions about the shape of the ROC curve, so there can be many solutions, but the next section will cover monotonicity, which guarantees that there is only one optimal cut-off.

 ## B. The PAV algorithm